If you only read the Diffen website, no more information is collected than is typically collected in server logs by web sites in general.

 - You may opt out of the NetSeer cookie by visiting NetSeer.com, scrolling to the bottom of the page and clicking on the Opt Out button in the footer.

 Other third parties whose resources are requested by web pages on Diffen include Twitter and Facebook.
 We may add other third-party widgets at any time.
 All these services set their own cookies, which they can use to track you and build a profile.
-Each of these companies may also sell the information they compile to third parties.
+Each of these companies may also sell the information they compile to third parties in accordance with the GDPR or applicable local regulations.

 You can choose to disable cookies from Diffen or selectively from any of the third parties or advertising vendors (such as Google) by changing your browser settings or using other software tools.
 If you disable Diffen.com cookies, you will be unable to log in to the website but will still be able to use a lot of the site's functionality.